cnlohr/ch32v003fun/README.md

 On WSL or Debian based OSes `apt-get install build-essential libnewlib-dev gcc-riscv64-unknown-elf libusb-1.0-0-dev libudev-dev`

+On Arch/Manjaro, `sudo pacman -S base-devel libusb`, then from AUR install `riscv64-unknown-elf-gcc, riscv64-unknown-elf-binutils, riscv64-unknown-elf-newlib` (will compile for a long time).

 On Windows, download and install (to system) this copy of GCC10. https://gnutoolchains.com/risc-v/

 On macOS install the RISC-V toolchain with homebrew following the instructions at https://github.com/riscv-software-src/homebrew-riscv

-You can use the pre-compiled minichlink or
+You can use the pre-compiled minichlink or go to minichlink dir and `make` it.

-## Running
+## Building and Flashing

 ```
 cd examples/blink
-make
+make flash
 ```
+Just use `make` if you want to compile but not flash.

-In Linux this will "just work" using the `minichlink`.
-In Windows if you want to use minichlink, you will need to use Zadig to install WinUSB to the WCH-Link interface 0.
+In Linux this will "just work"(TM) using `minichlink`.
+In Windows, if you want to use minichlink, you will need to use Zadig to install WinUSB to the WCH-Link interface 0.
 In Windows, you can use this or you can use the WCH-LinkUtility to flash the built hex file.

 ## ESP32S2 Programming

-## WCH-Link
+## WCH-Link (E)

 It enumerates as 2 interfaces.
 0. the programming interface.
 I can't get anything except the propreitary interface to work.
-1. the usb serial port built in.
+1. the built-in usb serial port.
+You can hook up UART D5=TX to RX and D6=RX to TX of the CH32V003 for printf/debugging, default speed is 115200.
+Both are optional, connect what you need.

 If you want to mess with the programming code in Windows, you will have to install WinUSB to the interface 0.
 Then you can uninstall it in Device Manager under USB Devices.

+On linux you find the serial port with `ls -l /dev/ttyUSB* /dev/ttyACM*` and connect to it with `screen /dev/ttyACM0 115200` Adding your user to these groups will remove the need to `sudo` for access to the serial port: debian-based
+	`sudo usermod -a -G dialout $USER` arch-based
+	`sudo usermod -a -G uucp $USER`

+ You'll need to log out and in to see the change.

 ## WCH-Link Hardware access in WSL
 To use the WCH-Link in WSL, it is required to "attach" the USB hardware on the Windows side to WSL.
 This is achieved using a tool called usbipd.